SachsLab/OpenMER/docs/README.md

 # NeuroportDBS

-A collection of software developed in the Sachs Lab at the Ottawa Hospital for for deep brain stimulation (DBS) surgery intraoperative mapping with microelectrode recording (MER) using the Blackrock Neuroport.
+A collection of software developed in the Sachs Lab at the Ottawa Hospital for for deep brain stimulation (DBS) surgery intraoperative mapping with microelectrode recording (MER).

 ![Image of vis apps](https://github.com/SachsLab/NeuroportDBS/blob/master/vis_apps_screenshot.PNG?raw=true)